Improving UV Ink Adhesion with UV printing primers

 Inkjet printing on metal

 Metal primer for UV inkjet printing is crucial for UV ink adhesion onto metal substrates.
 Like with plastic, it is important to clean the surface to remove any debris prior to printing.
 Prime all metal surfaces, both coated and un-coated, with Natron M87 or the M74F UV printing primers for metal substrates.
 Natron JP254 UV ink jettable primer is a sustainable primer.
-Use this primer in UV inkjet printers that have a priming option
+Use this primer in UV flatbed and digital cylindrical printers that have a priming option